Into the Blue (Moby song)

-"Into the Blue" is a song by American electronica musician Moby, released on June 19, 1995 as the fourth single from his third studio album, Everything Is Wrong (1995).
-American musician Mimi Goese co-wrote the song with Moby and provided the vocals.
+"Into the Blue" is a song by American electronica musician Moby, released on June 19, 1995 by Mute Records, as the fourth single from his third studio album, Everything Is Wrong (1995).
+American musician Mimi Goese co-wrote the lyrics with Moby and provided the vocals.
 The song is slow and melancholy, a stark contrast to the first four singles from the album.

 The single peaked at number 34 on the UK Singles Chart.
 In one of the remixes, the "Spiritual Remix", Joy Division's song "Atmosphere" is prominently sampled and sequenced.
 Jon Spencer, frontman of American alternative rock band Jon Spencer Blues Explosion and a friend of Moby, contributed the blues-influenced "Into the Blues Mix" to the single, and in turn Moby remixed one of the band's own tracks.

 Critical reception

+The Stud Brothers of Melody Maker complimented 'Into the Blue' as "Mimi Goese's cosmic ballad, a melancholy collision of Joni Mitchell and Chimera and probably the straightest track on Everything Is Wrong".
+Another Melody Maker editor, Simon Price, felt that "this sounds like Enya".
 A reviewer from Music & Media commented, "First he's raving, then he's pop as pop could be.
-"Into the Blue" belongs to the latter category.
+'Into the Blue' belongs to the latter category.
 It would almost be MOR material if the beats weren't that prominent."
 Brad Beatnik from Music Weeks RM Dance Update wrote, "What an oddity.
-The original album mix is a beautiful haunting cut featuring the soaring vocals of Mimi Goese – as brilliantly showcased on Later with Jools Holland recently.
-Here, Junior Vasquez turns the track into a mid-tempo garage-ish cut that sort of works.
-His Sound Factory Dub toughens things up nicely and there are also Beatmasters and Jon Spencer mixes."
-Barry Walters for Spin complimented the "etheral tones" of Goese on "Into the Blue", "with a ghostly grace that's truly startling after so much excitation."
+The original album mix is a beautiful haunting cut featuring the soaring vocals of Mimi Goese – as brilliantly showcased on Later with Jools Holland recently."

+Johnny Cigarettes from NME remarked "the rich, dark female voice warbling over 'Into the Blues aquatic ambience".
+Another NME editor, Ben Willmott, opined, "This time, he's shunned his normal gay-disco-meets-techno hybrid in favour of a distastefully dated and uncomfortably melancholic shuffling ballad about flying off into the sky."
+Gareth Grundy from Select wrote that "the MOR-ish 'Into the Blue' is the kind of thing you'd normally expect from Billie Ray Martin."
+Also Barry Walters for Spin complimented the "etheral tones" of Goese, "with a ghostly grace that's truly startling after so much excitation."